Laittea/CaseManagement/README.md

 5. Verifying the deployment
 6. Updating the release with the public endpoint URL

-For detailed setup instructions, see the [AWS EC2 Deployment Setup Guide](docs/aws-ec2-deployment-setup.md).

 ## API Endpoints
 After logging in, you can use the following endpoints:
 - **Create User**: Only users in admin role can create new users.
 The role field needs to be either "admin" or "case_worker"